StanfordSpezi/SpeziHealthKit/README.md

 ```

-Then, you can configure the ``HealthKit-class`` module in the configuration section of your `SpeziAppDelegate`.
+Then, you can configure the [`HealthKit`](https://swiftpackageindex.com/stanfordspezi/spezihealthkit/documentation/spezihealthkit/healthkit-swift.class) module in the configuration section of your `SpeziAppDelegate`.
-Provide ``HealthKitDataSourceDescription`` to define the data collection.
-You can, e.g., use ``CollectSample`` to collect a wide variety of `HKSampleTypes`:
+You can, e.g., use [`CollectSample`](https://swiftpackageindex.com/stanfordspezi/spezihealthkit/documentation/spezihealthkit/collectsample) to collect a wide variety of HealthKit data types:
 ```swift
 class ExampleAppDelegate: SpeziAppDelegate {
     override var configuration: Configuration {